Reborn: Part 2

 “I don’t think you’re better than me,” Rishard said.

 “Good,” Airn nodded.
 “Neither do I. I think you’re better than me at some things, and I’m better than you at some things, and Shen is better than both of us at others.
 We all have different strengths and weaknesses in this crazy universe.”
-She paused and turned back to her work, her mechanical eye whirring.
+She paused before turning back to her work, her mechanical eye whirring.
 “You think that I think I’m better than you because you’re worried I might be.”

 “Folden’s Fault says otherwise.”